 a) Network protocol type ( Is it IPv4 or IPv6?)

-b) Network location type ( Is it Private or Public or Domain network?)
+b) Network location type ( Is it a Private, Public or Domain network?)

-Mostly we would need to enable ping on Private or Domain network only, not for the Public network.
-Please select the correct rule matching in your scenario and enable it by right clicking and select Enable Rule.
+Mostly we may need to enable ping reply on Private or Domain networks only, not for the Public network.
+Please select the correct rule matching your scenario and enable it by right-clicking and selecting Enable Rule.

-That’s it, we have just enabled the ping response or reply in Windows 8 or 8.1 without disabling the Windows firewall.
+That’s it, we have just enabled the ping response in Windows 8.1 without disabling the full Windows firewall.

-If you like to disable again and do not want your computer to respond to ping ( ICMP Echo requests), right click on the same rule and disable it.
+If you like to disable it again and do not want your computer to respond to ping (ICMP Echo Requests), then right-click on the same rule and disable it.

-Though you have enabled the ping response in Windows firewall by above steps on each Operating Systems, if you have a third party firewall software such as Comodo or ZoneAlarm, you must enable ping reply in that security software if they are working as the first firewall protection on your computer.
+Though you enabled the ping response in Windows firewall by the above steps, if you have a third-party firewall software such as Comodo or ZoneAlarm, you must enable ping reply in this security software also if they are working as the first firewall protection on your computer.